 We receive a large volume of proposals each year, and proposals not meeting these standards will not be selected.

 - Diverse.
 Attendees represent corporations, consulting firms, health care organizations, hospitals, banks, insurance companies and brokerages, investment and administration firms, along with multiemployer and public employee benefit plans, and other organizations involved in the employee benefits space.

 - Experienced.
 A typical Symposium attendee has 10 or more years of experience and looks for topics at the mid-to-advanced level.

 - Engaged.
 Many attendees have, or are pursuing the CEBS, GBA, RPA or CMS designation in the U.S. or Canada.

 Submitting a Presentation Proposal

-In order to ensure that each proposal is received and considered by the planning committee, we require all proposals to be submitted using this form.
+In order to ensure that each proposal is received and considered by the education committee, we require all proposals to be submitted using this form.

 Required components include speaker contact information, a session title, topic description and three takeaways or learning outcomes.